juliustrip/Codeforreview/README.md

 Jupyter notebook

 Packages: Numpy, Pandas, Scipy, Sklearn, pickle, import heapq, time, seaborn, multiprocessing, psutil, sys, os, glob

-## Gettig Start
+## Getting Start
 * Clone the repository.
-* Clone the raw foot pressure data.
+* Clone the raw foot pressure data ("FootPressureRawData") from the data repository.
-* Prepare two dirctory, one for result of different window size, another one for result of different configuration and feature numbers.
+* Prepare two directories, one for storing the results of the "window length" analysis, one for storing the results of the "sensor configuration and feature number reduction" analysis.
 * Run the code in the terminal from the directory of **automatedAnalysis.py**

 ```bash
 python3 automatedAnalysis.py /DIR/foot_pressure_raw_data/ /DIR/result_of_different_configs/ /DIR/result_of_different_window_size/
 ```
-* Run **FiguresRerun.ipynb** in jupyter notebook to generate reusult and figures.
+* If needed, Run **FiguresRerun.ipynb** in jupyter notebook to generate figure panels.
-* Single forest results are not generated in main analysis.
-For the sake of examples shown in Figure9B, single forest results have been gengerated separetely in the repository with foot pressure data.
+* Single forest results are not stored by **automatedAnalysis.py** in main analysis.
+For the sake of single examples shown in Figure9B, single forest performance detailed statistics results have been generated separetely.
+These results are available in the data repository ("one_config").